 Senior Law Day: Aging involves so much more than just heath care decisions.
 Visit the website of the Colorado Bar Association Senior Law Day and find out more about upcoming events, or download the most current copy of the Senior Law Handbook for free resources on everything from government benefits to family issues to medical paperwork, and more.

 Five Wishes: Five Wishes is a guided workbook that can assist you in thinking through medical treatment wishes, things you want your family to know, and who can make decisions for you if you aren’t able.
 With appropriate signatures, Five Wishes is a legal document in Colorado.
+You can download a sample page, or if you want a blank copy to fill out, contact the church office, where we have a supply.

-Medical Orders for Scope of Treatment (MOST): Take this form to your primary care physicial to remember to talk to your physician about what medical care you want.
+Medical Orders for Scope of Treatment (MOST): Take this form to your primary care physician to remember to talk to your physician about what medical care you want.
 You can’t fill the form out on your own, but you can take it with you and get a copy at your doctor’s office (usually bright green), and put it on your refrigerator for easy access should it ever be needed.

 Digital Death: Are you prepared for your loved ones to handle your electronic identity after you die?
 This page talks about some of the steps that you can take to make sure your Facebook account can be taken care of after your death, in the ways that feel most right to you.